How to Get Rid of Flies Around Garbage Bin: 8 Proven Tips

 A garbage disposal isn’t always an ideal way to dispose of food scraps.
 In fact, there’s a lot of food that can’t properly be handled by your garbage disposal—which may result in clogs, plumbing issues, or the unsustainable incineration of waste that ends up at water treatment plants.
 As we mentioned before, throwing organic waste in the trash is pretty awful, too.

 That being said, one of the best solutions for how to get rid of flies around garbage is to take the things that attract flies (like wasted food) and transform them to nutrient-rich dirt that can support our planet, instead of harming it.
-Even if you’re new to composting, a smart composter like Lomi is a no-fuss way to sustainably transform food scraps into something useful for our planet.
+A connected food recycler like Lomi is a no-fuss way to sustainably transform food scraps into something useful for our planet.

-If you’re still debating on whether or not to bring an instant kitchen composter into your home, consider this: landfills are one of the worst places for food to end up.
+If you’re still debating on whether or not to bring Lomi home, consider this: landfills are one of the worst places for food to end up.
 It may be “out of sight, out of mind” when you throw away your weekly trash, but if you’re like most Americans, each plastic bag contains about 25% food.

 When that food ends up in a landfill, it will negatively impact our planet by taking up space, releasing methane, wasting resources, producing bad odors, and harming wildlife.
 So, not only is Lomi a highly-rated way to process kitchen scraps and one of the best tools for how to get rid of flies around your trash can, but it’s also an eco-friendly alternative to the landfill.